-Cardoso receives Harvard scholars, reiterates CBN’s role in intellectual discourse
+Cardoso receives Harvard Scholars, reiterates CBN’s role in intellectual discourse

 The Governor of the Central Bank of Nigeria (CBN), Mr. Olayemi Cardoso, has reiterated the bank’s commitment to fostering intellectual engagement and policy-driven solutions.

-CBN said yesterday that he made the remark while hosting a delegation of scholars from the Harvard Kennedy School (HKS) as part of their Africa Trek, which included visits to Ghana and Nigeria.
+He made the remark yesterday while hosting a delegation of scholars from the Harvard Kennedy School (HKS) as part of their Africa Trek, which included visits to Ghana and Nigeria.

 The scholars’ visit to the CBN headquarters in Abuja brought together 50 students from 19 countries, including representatives from the HKS, Harvard Business School, Massachusetts Institute of Technology (MIT), and Stanford University.